dekk-app/dekk/.manual/static-elements.md

 # Elements

 To add static elements to your deck you can use the `Elements` component.
 It will render any ReactElement aside the slides.
-YOu might have to add additional styling to your `Deck`.
+You might have to add additional styling to your `Deck`.